freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Planets are identified by their rank, the first one being closest to their sun.
 For example, **345:628:Apo:3** is the third planet in system Apo.
 - Moons are identified by their rank, the first one being closest to their parent planet.
 For example, **345:638:Apo:3:6** is the sixth moon of planet 3 in the Apo system.

-#### Idle satellites and ships
+#### Idle spacecrafts
 Artificial bodies are not managed by Sydneus, but the API supports them as a convenience for ease of integration within your code logic.
-Each such body must be identified by a unique string of your choice, beginning with upper or lowercase ASCII.
+Each spacecraft must be identified by a unique string of your choice, beginning with upper or lowercase ASCII.
 You must make sure this string is unique among all your users.

 - Vessel *Harfang* orbiting sun Apo is located with **345:628:Apo:Harfang**
 - Station *Cromwell* orbiting the fifth moon of planet 2 in the 4FN system is located with **76:578:4FN:2:5:Cromwell**

-#### Accelerating ships
+#### Accelerating spacecrafts
 We provide no support for bodies under impulsion.
+You may consider them as a transition between two idle states (two different locators).

 ## API Documentation
 We have three sets of APIs: procedural generation, realtime elements and management interface.